Save Water by Upgrading Your Toilet

 Select Flush Power*

-The first decision you'll need to consider is how much flush power you will need.
+The first decision you may need to consider is how much flush power you will need.
 Finding a toilet that flushes efficiently without clogging is essential.
 To help make your decision easier, The Home Depot utilizes a flush performance rating system that assigns each of our toilets a numerical score based on the toilet's ability to remove bulk waste and resist clogging.
-You'll find these scores displayed on product packaging and signs in the toilet aisle of your local Home Depot store.
+You will find these scores displayed on product packaging and signs in the toilet aisle of your local Home Depot store.

 Select Bowl Shape

 The next decision you may need to consider is how much available space you have in your bathroom.
 If you have a larger bathroom where space isn't much of an issue, a toilet with an elongated bowl

 will work great.
 If you have a smaller bathroom, such as a half-bath, choose a round bowl toilet

 that will fit into tight spaces.

 Select Toilet Height

 Next, determine the appropriate height for your toilet.
 Standard sizes are 14 or 15inches, but the 16 or 17-inch models are becoming increasingly popular, especially for taller or physically challenged individuals.